-The increase in SCR Life by 18% arises from the increase in all components with particular importance of the increase in Lapse risk and Expense risk.
-The increase is mainly due to the combined effect of the increase in per policy expenses of unit-linked business and the overall increase in business.
+The increase in SCR Life by 3% arises from the increase in most components with particular importance of the increase in Lapse risk.
+The increase is mainly due to the combined effect of deterioration of the yields and the overall increase in business.